Azure/azure-cli-extensions/src/interactive/README.md

 ## The interactive mode for Microsoft Azure CLI (Command Line Interface)

--Recommend Commands and Scenarios Based on Previous Commands
+- Recommend Commands and Scenarios Based on Previous Commands
 - Search for Scenarios
 - Value Completion in Scenario Mode
 - Interactive Tutorials